1.A.84 The Calcium Homeostasis Modulator Ca2+ Channel (CALHM-C) Family

 CALHM3 of Homo sapiens (Q86XJ0)

-Calcium homeostasis modulator 1 (CALHM1) is the pore-forming subunit of an ion channel that mediates extracellular Ca2+ regulation of neuronal excitability (Ma et al. 2015).
-CALHM1 (CALHM-1 or CLHM-1) is of 329 aas and exhibits 4 TMSs.
+Calcium homeostasis modulator 1 (CALHM1 or FAM26C) is the pore-forming subunit of an ion channel that mediates extracellular Ca2+ regulation of neuronal excitability (Ma et al. 2015).
+CALHM1 (CALHM-1 or CLHM-1) is of 329 aas and exhibits 4 or 5 TMSs.

 CALHM-1 of Caenorhabditis elegans (Q18593)